spaceml-org/ml4floods/jupyterbook/content/about.md

 ML4Floods is an open-source project funded by the United Kingdom Space Agency (UKSA) and led by [Trillium Technologies](http://trillium.tech/).
  The project is hosted in [GitHub](https://github.com/spaceml-org/ml4floods), it contains a python package with all the necessary tools for training and deploying flood extent segmentation models for Sentinel-2.
-These tools include: image downloading, flood map acquisition, training, testing and visualizing the results in a map.
+These tools include: image downloading, flood map acquisition, neural network training, testing and the visualization of the results in an interactive map.
  See the [introduction](./intro/introduction.md) for a more detailed explanation.

 This work is an extension of the [FDL Europe 2019](https://fdleurope.org/) work published in: